centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

   - Nameserver
 - Give the following locations read only permissions:
   - Price
-- Login to your WHMCS Backend and replace your CentralNic Resellers username with your new user.
+- Login to your WHMCS Backend and replace your CentralNic Reseller username with your new user.

 If there's any of the above permissions not available for selection, please reach out to support.
 If it is still not working, please try again after activating "Rights required for webinterface usage" as well in the above mentioned Control Panel.